tdsmale/TotemScript/README.md

 $val["test2"](123, 456);

-// Objects are less efficient than arrays, but don't need to be manually resized
+// Objects are less efficient than arrays, but can hold any amount of values
 $key = "key";
 $obj[$key] = [20];